 After finishing step 2, each group you've defined will have a Group Code in Goldcast.
 Ask your CSM to send you each group's code.
 The codes will usually resemble the group names you've decided on, but they won't necessarily, so keep track of which code is for which group.
 In our example above, the groups might have the following codes:

 |Group Name||Group Code|

-In the registration form builder, add a select custom field into your event's form.
-When the field is dropped into your form the field editor will automatically open.
+In the registration form builder, add a select custom field to your event's form.
+When the field is dropped into your form, the field editor will automatically open.
 Enter an appropriate label for your dropdown field and any other display configurations.
-Checkout out our Editing a Registration Template guide to get more details on configuring a form field.
+Check out our Editing a Registration Template guide to get more details on configuring a form field.

 Navigate to the Data tab.
 You'll see a section labeled Data Source Values.
 This is where you'll create the options in your dropdown component.
 Each row corresponds to an option in the dropdown.
 The Label is what a user sees for each form option.
 The Value is what's submitted when a user selects one of the Labels from the dropdown.